Traap/archlinux/README.md

 ***

 #### Arch Linux Installation Notes
-Notes have been categorized in the order I took them and suggest you follow them.

 1. [Installing Arch Linux from a Bootable USB](01-install-arch-linux.md)
 1. [Your new Arch Linux Sytem](02-your-new-arch-linux-system.md)
 1. [Personalizing Arch Linux](03-personalize-arch-linux.md)